-While asking questions and listening are at the heart of ethical selling, there will come a moment – more likely several – where the buyer wants you to say something.
+While asking questions and listening are at the heart of ethical selling, there will come a moment – several moments, more likely – where the buyer wants you to say something.

 Answer a question, explain something, repeat something…

-That’s a crucial moment, because the way you handle that determines whether or not your sales conversation will go smoothly, or instead ends up a struggle.
+Those are crucial moments, because the way you handle them determines whether or not your sales conversation will go smoothly, or instead ends up a struggle.